jawhien/extendedTotalCmd/README.md

 Q: The add-on does not support my language, can I help with the translation?

 A: Yes, please send me letter to the email address indicated in the add-on, and I will send you the necessary files and instructions.
 You can view the author’s email address in the NVDA Add-ons Manager.
+Well, if you are using GitHub, you can just send me a Pull request with translation, it will be much more convenient and faster.

 <a name="user-content-change-log"></a>
 # Change log

+V3.0: 01.06.2021

+* Introduced support for detailed display mode.
+Attention: this function is experimental and sometimes may not work correctly.
+If you find a bug, please report it.
+* The update module has been completely redesigned.
+Now it downloads and installs the new version himself, and there is no need to do it manually.
+* Added Czech and Slovak localization.
+Thanks to Radek Žalud and Peter Vágner for the translations provided.
+* Compatibility requirements have been changed.
+Now you need NVDA version 2018.3 or higher to install the add-on.
+* The bug that led to the fact that some drop-down lists were displayed incorrectly, for example, such as those opened by pressing the "F2" key in the group rename tool, has been fixed.
+* Fixed some compatibility issues with NVDA 2018.3.
+* Fixed compatibility with NVDA 2021.1.

 V2.5: 19.01.2021